Ensuring your teaching team is informed, prepared and understands their commitments is an important part of being a Course Coordinator.

 Course Coordinator role guidelines

-The UQ Policy and Procedure Library covers the Course Coordinator’s role in the Teaching and Learning Roles and Responsibilities - Guidelines [PPL 3.30.01].
-The guidelines states “Course Coordinators are assigned by a Faculty or School and have the primary responsibility to oversee the design, planning and delivery of a course (refer also to Course Design Policy [PPL 3.20.07])".
+The UQ Policy and Procedure Library covers the Course Coordinator’s role in the Teaching and Learning Roles and Responsibilities - Guidelines.
+The guidelines state “Course Coordinators are assigned by a Faculty or School and have the primary responsibility to oversee the design, planning and delivery of a course (refer also to Course Design Policy)".

 Course Coordinators need to be familiar with key university policies on teaching and learning.
 In team-taught courses, the Course Coordinator has an important role in ensuring the integration of teaching and assessment across different sections and contributors to the course.